Otto V. Pence

-Otto Vernon Pence (1882 – October 31, 1936) was an American politician who served in the Virginia House of Delegates.
+Otto Vernon Pence (1882 – October 31, 1936) was a Virginia lawyer and politician who served in the Virginia House of Delegates.

+Early life, education and family

 Early life

 Otto Vernon Pence was born in 1882, one of three sons born to Jacob and Sarah (Painter) Pence, residents of Timberville before moving to Shenandoah County, where Otto was born.

 His father, a widower of three years, was found shot dead on June 4, 1931, at the age of 74.
 He had been ploughing corn on his son's farm three miles west of Woodstock, and was found by a grandson, Billie Pence, lying next to a .22 calibre rifle.
 A coroner's investigation could not determine whether or not it was an accident.

 Otto had two brothers, one of whom predeceased Otto.
 The other, Walter Pence, survived Otto.